 Surprisingly not really, for most.
 While sticking a needle into your lips is going to pinch, we’re able to minimize any discomfort you feel and make the whole process as quick and painless as possible.
 Depending on your pain tolerance, a numbing shot or topical numbing cream can be applied to your lips and even the Hyaluronic Acid itself contains a small dose of the numbing agent lidocaine which will go to work as soon as it makes contact.

 As a matter of fact, more patients reported increased discomfort during the process of massaging the filler through the lips (your physician will do this to ensure proper and even distribution) than during the actual injection.
-Needless to say the pain is limited and may depend on the individual’s personal pain threshold.
+Needless to say, the pain is limited and may depend on the individual’s personal pain threshold.

 How soon will I see results?

-You should notice change almost immediately.
-At first your lips may look swollen or a little too “full” but that is completely normal and within 48-72 hours your lips should settle.
+You should notice a change almost immediately.
+At first, your lips may look swollen or a little too “full” but that is completely normal and within 48-72 hours your lips should settle.
 Once they have you will see your newly filled out lips as they will look for the coming months.

 Are the results permanent?
 Reversible?